h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 **How do I specify regression or classification for Distributed Random Forest in the web UI?**

 If the response column is numeric, H2O generates a regression model.
 If the response column is enum, the model uses classification.
-To specify the column type, select it from the drop-down column heading list in the **Data Preview** section during parsing.
+To specify the column type, select it from the drop-down column name list in the **Edit Column Names and Types** section during parsing.

 ---